open-zaak/open-zaak/docs/installation/reference/containers.rst

 layer.

 * ``/app/private-media``
-    Any files uploaded through the Documenten API (unless you use the CMIS adapter).
+    Any files uploaded through the Documenten API.
 In the future, it's possible that other authorization protected files will end up here.

 * ``/app/media``